Coronavirus: Wet Pubs Business Support Scheme

 Operation of the scheme by council, constituency and sector

-The Wet Pubs Business Support Scheme (WPBSS) provides support to Wet Pubs whose premises were required to close or cease trading during the period 4 July to 22 September 2020.
-The scheme opened on 11 January 2021, and eligible businesses will receive a one-off payment covering the full week(s) they were required to close during the 12 week closure period.
+The Wet Pubs Business Support Scheme (WPBSS) provided support to Wet Pubs whose premises were required to close or cease trading during the period 4 July to 22 September 2020.
+The scheme opened on 11 January 2021, and eligible businesses received a one off payment covering the full week(s) they were required to close during the 12 week closure period.
+The scheme has now closed to new applications.
+Late applications may be considered by exception in circumstances whereby an appeal for eligibility under the LRSS scheme administered by Land & Property Services (LPS) is upheld.

-The Department for the Economy (DfE), in tandem with the Department of Finance’s (DoF) Land & Property Service, has identified 850 potential eligible businesses within the ‘Wet Pubs’ industry that had previously been identified as eligible for DoF’s Localised Restrictions Support Scheme (LRSS).
-Initial checks are conducted by the DfE grants administration team to ascertain if pubs were trading or closed during the 12 week closure period.
-A ‘supplementary information form’ is then issued to each business identified via these pre-eligibility checks, asking businesses to declare if & for how long they were closed.
-Supporting evidence of closure is also requested.
-Once verified, valid claims are approved and forwarded to Account NI for formal payment.
+The Department for the Economy (DfE), in tandem with the Department of Finance’s (DoF) Land & Property Service, identified 861 potential eligible businesses within the ‘Wet Pubs’ industry that had previously been identified as eligible for DoF’s Localised Restrictions Support Scheme (LRSS).
+Initial checks were conducted by the DfE grants administration team to ascertain if pubs were trading or closed during the 12 week closure period.
+A ‘supplementary information form’ was then issued to each business identified via these pre-eligibility checks, asking businesses to declare if and for how long they were closed.
+Supporting evidence of closure was also requested.
+Once verified, valid claims were approved and forwarded to Account NI for formal payment.

-Further analysis in relation to the operation of the scheme is accessible via the link provided, including a facility to interrogate data by Local Government Authority or Parliamentary Constituency.
-This data is based on the position as of Thursday 18 February 2021 and will be updated weekly until scheme closure.
+Further analysis in relation to operation of the scheme is accessible via the link below, including a facility to interrogate data by Local Government Authority or Parliamentary Constituency.
+This data is based on the final position as of Friday 26 March 2021.